bastoica/wasabi/wasabi-testing/README.md

 To configure AspectJ weaving with Ant for Cassandra, follow these steps:

-3.a Include AspectJ dependencies
+First, include AspectJ dependencies

 First, ensure that AspectJ libraries are available for your Ant build.
 Download the required AspectJ libraries (`aspectjrt.jar` and `aspectjtools.jar`) from Maven Central or through the AspectJ website, and place them in a directory in your project, e.g., `libs/`.

-3.b.
-Modify your Ant `build.xml` file
+Secomd, modify your Ant `build.xml` file

 To incorporate AspectJ weaving, modify the `build.xml` as follows: